Family and Youth Services Bureau Fact Sheet

 - Street outreach programs work with youth on the street to help them find stable housing and services.

 - Basic center programs meet the immediate needs of youth under 18 and try to reunite them with their families or connect them to other appropriate resources and services.

 - Transitional living programs and maternity group homes provide long-term residential services to homeless young people who are at least 16 and younger than 22.
-Youth receive housing, healthcare, counseling, life skills training, and education and employment support.
+Youth receive housing, healthcare, trauma-informed counseling, life skills training, and education and employment support.

 - The National Runaway Safeline provides education and solution-focused interventions to youth in crisis and their families 24 hours a day.